-- A. That the notices of deficiency were properly issued and were not arbitrary or capricious.
+(a) That the notices of deficiency were issued on an arbitrary and capricious basis just prior to the expiration of the period of limitations on assessment, thus depriving petitioners of the opportunity to present substantiation for the claimed deductions; (b) that petitioners are part of a large group of taxpayers who were selected for special scrutiny because their returns had been prepared by the same tax preparer; and (c) that where petitioners do not have cancelled checks or other receipts for certain expenses, the Department of Taxation and Finance should allow petitioners a reasonable estimate of such expenses.
+12. The documentation submitted by petitioner Dennis J. Tierney was insufficient to show that he was engaged in business as a carpentry contractor.
+Furthermore, no documentation, other than affidavits of Mr. Tierney, was submitted to substantiate the amounts of the deductions claimed on his 1978 and 1979 Federal schedules C. -5- CONCLUSIONS OF LAW A. That the notices of deficiency were properly issued and were not arbitrary or capricious.
 The returns were patently erroneous and the Audit Division was justified in disallowing the Schedule C business deductions claimed.
-The notices of deficiency issued for 1978 and 1979 were each preceded by a Statement of Audit Changes; thus petitioners had an opportunity to file amended returns claiming employee business expenses as adjustments on Federal Form 2106, or as itemized miscellaneous deductions, but did not do so. - B. That the fact that petitioners' returns were selected for examination because of certain practices of their accountant is irrelevant.
-Petitioners' liability depends solely on the facts adduced herein. - C. That petitioner Dennis J. Tierney has failed to sustain his burden of proof, imposed pursuant to section 689(e) of the Tax Law and section T46-189.0(e) of the Administrative Code of the City of New York, to show that he was engaged in a trade or business other than as an employee.
-Thus expenses claimed on Schedule C may not be deducted under section 62(1) of the Internal Revenue Code. - D. That even if petitioner Dennis J. Tierney may have been entitled to deduct certainemployee business expanses under sections 62(2) or 63(f) of the Internal Revenue Code if he had filed Form 2106, or had claimed such expenses as miscellaneous deductions, he nevertheless failed to sustain his burden of proof to show that the amounts of the business deductions claimed were accurate.

-E. That the petition of Dennis J. Tierney and Madeline Tierney is denied and the notices of deficiency issued on April 14, 1982 and April 8, 1983 are sustained together with such additional interest as may be lawfully owing.

-DATED: Albany, New York
+The notices of deficiency issued for 1978 and 1979 were each preceded by a Statement of Audit Changes; thus petitioners had an opportunity to file amended returns claiming employee business expenses as adjustments on Federal Form 2106, or as itemized miscellaneous deductions, but did not do so.
+B. That the fact that petitioners' returns were selected for examination because of certain practices of their accountant is irrelevant.
+Petitioners' liability depends solely on the facts adduced herein.
+C. That petitioner Dennis J. Tierney has failed to sustain his burden of proof, imposed pursuant to section 689(e) of the Tax Law and section T46-189.0(e) of the Administrative Code of the City of New York, to show that he was engaged in a trade or business other than as an employee.
+Thus expenses claimed on Schedule C may not be deducted under section 62(1) of the Internal Revenue Code.
+D. That even if petitioner Dennis J. Tierney may have been entitled to deduct certain employee business expenses under sections 62(2) or 63(f) of the Internal Revenue Code if he had filed Form 2106, or had claimed such expenses as miscellaneous deductions, he nevertheless failed to sustain his burden of proof to show that the amounts of the business deductions claimed were accurate. -6- That the petition of Dennis J. Tierney and Madeline Tierney is denied Ε. and the notices of deficiency issued on April 14, 1982 and April 8, 1983 are sustained together with such additional interest as may be lawfully owing.
+DATED: Albany, New York STATE TAX COMMISSION JUL 0 1 1987 .